 Behavioral economists can list numerous reasons why we constantly make the irrational decision to go for the ‘apple’.
 For instance, the concept of friction cost states that seemingly small barriers can deter us from taking better actions that may be more beneficial in the long run.
 The good news is that the same psychological biases can be leveraged to help one act more in line with their intentions as well.
 In this first article, we focus on the concept of anchoring.
 Behavioral economics describe anchoring as a particular form of priming effect whereby initial exposure to a number serves as a reference point and influences subsequent judgments about value.

 The Center for Advanced Hindsight has developed a card game that helps people understand their behavior better.
-In this series of articles we will use this card game to explain the implementation research that Dan Ariely and his team at the Center for Advanced Hindsight (CAH), are conducting in Kenya for the Joep Lange Institute.
+In this series of articles, we will use this card game to explain the work that Dan Ariely and his team at the Center for Advanced Hindsight (CAH) are doing with the Joep Lange Institute in Kenya.
 His team is working to help make the M-TIBA health wallet more effective by discovering ways to encourage users to set funds aside for healthcare.
 Mobile technology offers huge opportunities to positively influence people’s behavior.
-“Now with the cell phone, we have an easy way in people’s lives and with those easy ways, we are managing to get people to at least start behaving in a way that takes their long term into account even in the short term, ” explains Dan Ariely in a vlog he recorded for the Joep Lange Institute.
+“Now with the cell phone, we have an easy way in people’s lives and with those easy ways, we are managing to get people to at least start behaving in a way that takes their long term into account even in the short term”, explains Dan Ariely in a vlog he recorded for the Joep Lange Institute.

 Anchoring savings for health